cloudfoundry/community/toc/rfc/rfc-draft-generic-per-route-features.md

 }
 ```

-To-Do:
-* Can we somehow report errors from gorouter back to the user?

 ### Specifying Features

 It's the responsibility of the App Runtime Platform Working Group (ARP-WG) to specify new features